phpvms/docs/docs/installation/download.md

 :::

-Upload phpVMS to a directory with the name of your subdomain, for example, `demo.vmshost.io`.
+Upload phpvms to a directory with the name of your subdomain, for example, `demo.vmshost.io`.
 It should be parallel to the `public_html` folder (as above).
 In this example, I want to create the subdomain `demo.vmshost.io`.

-First, create a folder to extract phpVMS into:
+First, create a folder to extract phpvms into:

 ```
 /home/youruser